PeppeL-G/course-material/src/courses/web-development-fundamentals/tutorials.md

 # Tutorials
 Here you'll find the source code written in the different tutorials.
 They will be published after respective tutorial.

-::: tip Future updates
+::: tip Tags available!
-If the branches in the GitHub repository are updated in the future, you can browse source code by *tag* instead of branch name to see what they looked like in the past.
+In the GitHub repository you can browse source code by *tag* instead of branch name to see what the code looked like after each tutorial.
 :::

 ## Tutorial 1